neurodatascience/QLS612-Overview/setup.md

 ### OS-specific installation instructions

 Select the link that corresponds to your operating system and follow the instructions therein.
+Please direct any questions to the `#help-installation` channel in the QLS612 Slack.

 * [Linux](./linux-setup.html)
 * [Mac](./mac-setup.html)